stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 Mercifully this approach is virtually unknown in Java but it does pose an awkward problem when we come to testing: the usual Java unit-testing frameworks (JUnit, Mockito) are designed around the return value of a method generally being the important part and any error conditions modelled by exceptions.

-If a `PointerByReference` is created in the test it will be a different instance to one created in the `build` method itself, it would be difficult to determine whether the test was legitimately successful or only passed by luck.
+If a `PointerByReference` is created in the test it will be a different instance to the one created in the `build` method itself, it would be difficult to determine whether the test was legitimately successful or only passed by luck.

 The `verify` statement could be refactored to use Mockito matchers: